 Today, many other platforms are popular hubs of podcast listeners, iTunes being the most popular.
 Therefore, while a typical podcast RSS feed will include a code for the enclosure that points to the audio file, it is a good idea to add extra iTunes-specific tags to make the podcast display properly on the platform.

-Apple has put up a dedicated page to help Podcasters learn which tags they will need to embed to their podcast RSS feed.
-There are other iTunes RSS technical edicts that you must adhere to be Apple compatible.
+Apple has put up a dedicated page to help Podcasters learn which tags they will need to embed in their podcast RSS feed.
+There are other iTunes RSS technical edicts that you must adhere to be Apple-compatible.
 These include details like:

-- URLs that complies with the specifications of RSS 2.0 and are public without passwords
+- URLs that comply with the specifications of RSS 2.0 and are public without passwords

 - Unique enclosure for each episode